ncperdomo/FICORO_GNSS/README.md

 1. **Data importing:** Load raw data from an input directory.

-2. **Filtering by uncertainty distribution:** Analyse the lognormal distribution of velocity uncertainties, excluding stations that fall outside the 99 percentile in the East and North velocity components.
+2. **Filtering by uncertainty distribution:** Analyse the lognormal distribution of velocity uncertainties, excluding stations that fall outside the 99 percentile in the East and North velocity uncertainty components.

-3. **Z-score Filtering:** Remove stations if velocity magnitudes in the East and North components diverge over 2 sigma from the mean, considering a radius of 20 km.
+3. **Z-score Filtering:** Remove stations if velocity magnitudes in the East and North velocity components diverge over 2 sigma from the mean, considering a radius of 20 km.
+Additionally, the code allows applying less stringent filtering criteria (n sigma) based on the name of the input file, allowing for a customizable approach to data filtering.

 4. **Velocity field alignment to a common reference frame:** Implement a least squares approach to align all the data sets to a reference velocity field using a 6-parameter Helmert transformation (3 translations and 3 rotations), leveraging on repeated stations in both the input and reference data sets.